Skip to main content

 This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and universities.

-Rule 3341-1-07 | Delegation of contract and signatory authority.
+Rule 3341-1-07 | Delegation of Contract and Signatory Authority.

-(A) Policy statement purpose
+(A) Policy statement and purpose

 The purpose of this policy is for the president to sub-delegate, to other university administrators, certain authority to bind the university as vested in the president by the board of trustees.
 It identifies the university employees who have been sub-delegated the authority to execute contracts and other legal documents that are binding on the university.

 Ohio law vests the governance of Bowling Green state university in the board of trustees.
-The board of trustees has adopted by-laws which provide for the appointment of the university president who serves as the universitys executive officer.
+The board of trustees has adopted by-laws which provide for the appointment of the university president who serves as the university's executive officer.
 Among the powers the board has resolved to delegate to the president is the authority: to bind the university to certain contracts; to execute other legal documents or obligations; and to take certain personnel actions.
-This delegation excludes those contracts and actions that by law or board action are reserved to the board, which are listed in paragraph (F) of this rule.
-In this policy the president sub-delegates the contract making and other signatory authority to specific authorized university officials for each contract and legal document type specified.
+This delegation excludes those contracts and actions that by law or board action are reserved to the board, which are listed in paragraph (F) of this policy.
+In this policy, the president sub-delegates the contract making and other signatory authority to specific authorized university officials for each contract and legal document type specified.

-The university shall not be bound to any contract or legal document or other obligation made by any individual acting outside the express authority stated by this policy notwithstanding any representations or misrepresentations that may be made about the individuals apparent authority.
+The university shall not be bound to any contract or legal document or other obligation made by any individual acting outside the express authority stated by this policy notwithstanding any representations or misrepresentations that may be made about the individual's apparent authority.
 University employees or agents signing agreements or otherwise attempting to bind the university without first obtaining authority may be personally liable for that contract or legal document, may be subject to legal action, and may also be subject to university disciplinary action up to and including termination of employment.

 (B) Policy scope